Custom Trigger

 Lazy loading Trigger params

-When the Trigger is registered or defined, it's too early to pull data of WordPress components like Post Types or Taxonomies.
-In such case, you can lazy load the name, description and group - these get's evaluated only for the editing purposes.
+When the Trigger is registered or defined, it's too early to pull data from WordPress components like Post Types or Taxonomies.
+In such case, you can lazy load the name, description, and group - these get evaluated only for editing purposes.

-Instead of defining all the params in constructor, create getter methods.
-An example for Post Trigger:
+Instead of defining all the params in the constructor, create getter methods.
+An example of Post Trigger:

 /**